Typhoon nears Tokyo, Toyota to close plants

 The plant, 240 km (150 miles) north of Tokyo, was unaffected by typhoon Talas, which hit Japan earlier this month and left about 100 people dead or missing.

 In the major city of Nagoya in central Japan more than a million people were urged to evacuate on Tuesday, but the city lifted all evacuation advisories and orders by 11:15 a.m.
-(10:15 a.m.
-ET) on Wednesday as the possibility of river overflows receded.
+(3:15 a.m.
+British time) on Wednesday as the possibility of river overflows receded.

 (Reporting by Kiyoshi Takenaka, Linda Sieg, Tim Kelly and Osamu Tsukimori; Editing by Michael Watson)